node-alarm-dot-com/node-alarm-dot-com/README.md

 * "authTimeoutMinutes": Timeout to Re-Authenticate session (**WARNING:** choosing a time less than 10 minutes could possibly ban/disable your account from Alarm.com)
 * "pollTimeoutSeconds": Device polling interval (**WARNING:** choosing a time less than 60 seconds could possibly ban/disable your account from Alarm.com)
 * <details><summary>"logLevel": Adjust what gets reported in the logs <strong>(click to expand)</strong></summary><ul><li>0 = NO LOG ENTRIES</li><li>1 = ONLY ERRORS</li><li>2 = ONLY WARNINGS and ERRORS</li><li><strong>3 = GENERAL NOTICES, ERRORS and WARNINGS (default)</strong></li><li>4 = VERBOSE (everything including development output)</li></ul></details>
+* "ignoredDevices": An array of IDs for Alarm.com accessories you wish to hide in Homekit

 # Troubleshooting